starkfell/100DaysOfIaC/articles/day.56.tshoot.arm.md

 There are important differences between **template validation error**, and a **template deployment error**.
 A template validation error means there is a problem with the syntax or layout of your deployment template, which prevents the deployment from starting.
 A template deployment error means that your template syntax has been approved, but an error has occurred while provisioning the resources.

  Both types of errors return an error code you can use to troubleshoot the deployment.
-Both error types appear in the activity log.
+Both error types appear in the Azure Activity Log.
 However, validation errors don't appear in your deployment history because the deployment never started.
 If you use the template deployment in the Azure portal and your template is invalid, you'll see an error like that shown in Figure 1 when you click the purchase button:

 ![001](../images/day56/fig1.valid.error.jpg)
  **Figure 1**.
 ARM Template Validation Error

 ## Finding error details in the Azure Portal

  If you have a conflict not caught in the pre-flight check, you can find the error in the properties of the failed deployment or the **Azure Activity Log**.
 To get to the Activity Logs

 1. Sign in to the Azure portal.